Sustainable-Solutions-Lab/global-lorenz/README.md

 The method is superior to fixed linearly-spaced powers, finding optimal power placements including very high powers (e.g., p^135) that capture extreme inequality in the tail.

-## Parametric Lorenz Curve Forms
+## Traditional Lorenz Curve Forms

-This section describes the parametric functional forms available for optional country-level and global fitting.
-These provide smooth approximations to the empirical distributions.
+This section describes the traditional parametric functional forms available as an alternative to the polynomial approach.
+These are used in `main.py` for country-level and global fitting.

 ### 1-Parameter Form: `lorenz_pareto_1` (Pareto Lorenz)